 You can’t deny the developers of this photographic museum showed intense enthusiasm for their craft – the facade of this building is in the shape of a 35mm camera.
 Inside, discover an attraction that’s completely dedicated to the story of photography.
 Your kids might be left wide-eyed as they discover there was a world that existed before smartphones and Instagram.

 2. National Motor Museum, Birdwood, SA

 A visit to the National Motor Museum extends beyond the opportunity to marvel at classic cars; it’s a snapshot of society through a rear-view mirror.
 Sure, there are loads of impressive vehicles to admire – and a wealth of motor-related objects to go with it.
 Yet only by delving into the stories behind the displays do you gain a true understanding of what the museum is all about.
-Birdwood is near Hahndorf Resort Tourist Park in the tranquil Adelaide Hills.
+Birdwood is near BIG4 Hahndorf Resort in the tranquil Adelaide Hills.

 3. Waltzing Matilda Museum, Winton, QLD

 How much can be said about one song?
 Quite a lot, apparently.
 Paying tribute to the ‘Banjo’ Paterson classic, the museum thoroughly dissects Australia’s unofficial anthem.
 Those who can’t get enough of Waltzing Matilda can listen to a whopping 18 versions of the song!
 Also part of this complex is a local history museum and regional gallery.
 Take a look when touring the Outback QLD region.

 4. Old Umbrella Shop, Launceston, TAS